Deltas-Lee/FlagExplorerApp/README.md

 ## Folder Structure

-- `frontend/`: Contains the Angular frontend code.
+- `Client/`: Contains the Angular frontend code.
-- `backend/`: Contains the .NET 8 API backend code.
+- `Server`: Contains the .NET 8 API backend code.
+- `FlagExplorer.Tests` Contains the unit & integration tests for the api.
 - `node_modules/`: Contains the installed dependencies for the frontend (excluded from version control).
 - `dist/`: Contains the production build files for the frontend (excluded from version control).